Simulating the quantum switch with quantum circuits is computationally hard: Acknowledgements

-\textbf{Acknowledgements.} We are grateful to Alastair Abbott and Cyril Branciard for interesting discussions about simulations of indefinite causal order, and to Denis Rosset and Siegfried M. Rump for helpful discussions regarding computer-assisted proofs.
-JB acknowledges funding from the Swiss National Science Foundation (SNSF) through the funding schemes SPF and NCCR SwissMAP.
+We would like to thank Alastair Abbott, Emanuel-Cristian Boghiu, Cyril Branciard, Anne Broadbent, Giulio Chiribella, Arthur Mehta, Simon Milz, Pierre Pocreau, Louis Salvail, Mykola Semenyakin, Jacopo Surace and Matt Wilson for helpful discussions.
+We are also grateful to Denis Rosset and Siegfried M. Rump for helpful discussions regarding computer-assisted proofs.
+JB acknowledges funding from the Swiss National Science Foundation (SNSF) through the funding schemes Swiss Postdoctoral Fellowship (project~216979), NCCR SwissMAP (project~182902), and project~192244; PT acknowledges funding from the Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowships for Research in Japan.
 SY acknowledges support by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 23KJ0734, FoPM, WINGS Program, the University of Tokyo, and DAIKIN Fellowship Program, the University of Tokyo.
-PT acknowledges funding from the Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowships for Research in Japan.
 This work was supported by the MEXT Quantum Leap Flagship Program (MEXT QLEAP) JPMXS0118069605, JPMXS0120351339, the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 21H03394 and 23K21643, and IBM Quantum.
-We acknowledge the Japanese-French Laboratory for Informatics (JFLI) for the support on organising the Japanese-French Quantum Information 2023 workshop.
+We acknowledge the Japanese-French Laboratory for Informatics (JFLI) for the support on organizing the Japanese-French Quantum Information 2023 workshop.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.